 The weight shell is filled with lead shot or BBs to provide energy to keep the clock running.
-Multiple weights were tested before settling on around 6 to 8 pounds (2.7 to 3.6kg) as an acceptable drive weight for most runtime options.
-The longer runtimes may need extra drive weight.
+Multiple weights were tested before settling on around 8 pounds (3.6kg) as an acceptable drive weight.
 Your clock might run using a smaller weight, but extra weight makes the clock more reliable.
 There are multiple options to create different size weight shells.